abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 ```

 ## Install OpenCV
-This suite of commands is entirely based on the Q-Engineering OpenCV Installation guides: [https://qengineering.eu/install-opencv-4.5-on-raspberry-pi-4.html]().
+This suite of commands is entirely based on the Q-Engineering OpenCV Installation guides: [Install OpenCV 4.5 on Raspberry PI 4](https://qengineering.eu/install-opencv-4.5-on-raspberry-pi-4.html).
 These guides are amazingly detailed with information that I will not reproduce here.

 ### Check eprom update
 ```